 Elective Courses for Juniors and Seniors

 Voices of Incarceration addresses the problem of “attention violence,” so named by civil rights activist Reverend William Barber II, describing how we turn our eyes away from the experiences of people who need it most.
-More than 70 million Americans bear the marks of the criminal justice system, and they—and their families—have been victims of that “attention violence.”
-This elective aims to turn the light of our shared attention upon them: their individual experiences, as well as the systems, beliefs and practices that created our current era of mass incarceration.
-Many forces converge to give America the highest incarceration rate in the world, from policing, to policy, to the justice system, to the emphasis on “correction” rather than “rehabilitation.”
-We’ll read the work of scholars and citizens in custody, and of oral historians and politicians.
+More than 70 million Americans bear the marks of the legal system, and they—and their families—have been victims of that “attention violence.”
+This elective aims to turn the light of our shared attention upon them: their individual experiences, as well as the systems, beliefs and practices that created our current era of mass criminalization.
+Many forces converge to give America the highest incarceration rate in the world, from policing, to policy, to the legal system, to the emphasis on “correction” rather than “rehabilitation.”
+As we learn about the root causes and possible solutions for this issue, our readings, and the content of the course, will come primarily from those directly impacted.
 We’ll listen to podcasts and interviews, and we’ll meet with speakers who have been released back into their communities after spending decades under the surveillance of the state.
-Students will also work with The Beat Within, the Prison University Project and Restore Justice, organizations that are working to change the experience of citizens-in-custody by amplifying their voices, offering higher education and changing policy. (½ credit that can count toward English requirement or toward Service Learning 12 requirement) (Juniors and Seniors only)
+Students will also partner with individuals and organizations that are working to change the experience of people-in-custody.
+(1/2 credit that can count toward English requirement or toward Service Learning 12 requirement) (Juniors and Seniors only)

 UAS Advanced Shakespeare: Power Plays is a course for Seniors who want to continue their study of Shakespeare in an in-depth course.
 This class will draw on students' knowledge of Shakespeare from their junior course and will further their understanding of his work on the page and on the stage.
 We delve more deeply into Shakespeare's plays and language, addressing character, theme and structure of scenes and plays.
 Students will be expected to work more independently on close textual analysis, performance projects and essays.
 We will explore some of Shakespeare's most memorable characters and address the play of power in his histories and (dark) comedies.
 (1/2 credit)